-What's the purpose of GrAND?
+What's the purpose of GRAND Voices?

 - Advocate on behalf of kinship caregivers at the federal, state and local levels